Franklin S. Gilmore, Mayor 1890-1891

 Born in Ohio, Phil Cernanec moved to Littleton in 1990.
 He was elected to the city council in November 2009 for a four-year term representing District III.
 He was re-elected to District II in 2013 for another four-year term.
 His peers on the city council elected him as Mayor in November 2013 for a two-year term.
 Previously, Cernanec served as an elected member of the South Suburban Parks and Recreation District Board of Directors.

-Cernanec is involved with the South Metro Denver Chamber of Commerce, is a member of the city council audit committee, and is a member of the board of directors of the Denver Regional Council of Governments.
-He is an advocate for responsible fiscal management, strong neighborhoods, and having Littleton open for business expansion and investment.
-Cernanec is focused on the city council goals of pursing a balanced and sustainable local economy, preserving and cultivating a quality community, and assuring a financially-sound city government.
-During his time as mayor the Breckenridge Brewery and the new King Soopers were completed and opened to the public.
+Cernanec was involved with the South Metro Denver Chamber of Commerce, the city council audit committee, and the board of directors of the Denver Regional Council of Governments.
+He was an advocate for responsible fiscal management, strong neighborhoods, and having Littleton open for business expansion and investment.
+During his time as mayor the Breckenridge Brewery and the renovated King Soopers on Littleton Blvd. were completed and opened to the public.

 Bruce Beckman was elected to the Littleton City Council in November 2011 for a two-year At-Large seat.
 He was reelected in 2013 for a four-year term.
 His peers on the city council elected him as Mayor Pro Tem in November, 2013 for a two-year term.